Rumpunzel/rpg-thingy/characters/traits.md

 **Iron** is a meta-currency you can spend to influence your dice rolls, tilt luck in your favor, bite through the pain, or sometimes even fuel powerful magic.

-You spend Iron--which you keep track of with coins, glass beads, poker chips, or some other tokens—-to unlock the power of traits and make them help you (see [Using Character Traits](#using-character-traits-to-your-advantage)).
+You spend Iron — which you keep track of with coins, glass beads, poker chips, or some other tokens — to unlock the power of traits and make them help you (see [Using Character Traits](#using-character-traits-to-your-advantage)).

 You earn Iron by letting a character aspect be compelled against you to complicate the situation or make your life harder (see [Using Traits to your Detriment](#using-character-traits-to-your-detriment)).
 Whenever one of your traits really come out through how you roleplay your character or through the drama that results from your choices, you earn **1** Iron for your character.